Definition

 Germany (UBA) Publishes HBEFA 5.1 Report on Correction Factors, Non‑regulated Pollutants and Euro 7

-Germany’s Environment Agency (UBA) released updated road transport emission factors (HBEFA 5.1) in April 2026, integrating Euro 7 standards and additional pollutants.
-This technical update signals a shift toward more granular emissions monitoring, requiring manufacturers to account for previously non-regulated substances in future vehicle compliance and sustainability reporting.
+Germany’s Environment Agency released updated road transport emission factors in April 2026 to integrate Euro 7 standards and previously non-regulated pollutants.
+This technical update signals a shift toward more granular emissions monitoring that will influence future vehicle type-approval assessments and corporate sustainability reporting.

 Italy (INAIL) Publishes Guidance on Formaldehyde Exposure in Pathology Laboratories